imagej/imagej.github.io/_pages/plugins/wavelet-denoise.md

 4\.
 Run {% include bc content='Window | Tile'%}.

 5\.
 Press <i>Synchronize All</i> in <i>Synchronize Windows</i> dialog.
-Or select the input image and its “WT-“ and “Filtered-“ versions for syncing if more images are opened in Fiji/Imagej.
+Or select the input image and its "WT-" and "Filtered-" versions for syncing if more images are opened in Fiji/Imagej.

 6\.
 Find a slice of interest in a stack image with multiple slices (if such is opened).

 7\.
 By CTRL+SHIFT+C and pressing <i>Auto</i> adjust contrast in all images if it is useful.
 Do not press <i>Apply</i>.

 8\.
 Apply denoising/filtration of your data.
-If any method or parameter is changed, “Filtered-“ (and “WT-“ and “WT-NoStretch-” if these are opened) image windows are **immediately recomputed**.
+If any method or parameter is changed, "Filtered-" (and "WT-" and "WT-NoStretch-" if these are opened) image windows are **immediately recomputed**.

 9\.
 Play iteratively with parameters until you are satisfied with the result of denoising/filtration.
 It is possible to return back to default values of the dialog by pressing <i>Refresh</i>.